Skip to content

 Change Detection

-When a step has watches configured, Bivvy detects if those files have changed since the step last ran:
+When a step has change checks configured, Bivvy detects if target files have changed from a stored baseline:

 steps: